 Baby walkers allow babies to walk abnormally, and do not strengthen the muscles needed for sitting, crawling or independent walking.
 Babies are better off being placed on the floor to learn these skills.

-The Chartered Society of Physiotherapy is the professional, educational and trade union body for the UK's 50,000 chartered physiotherapists, physiotherapy students and associates https://apcp.csp.org.uk Published: August 2015 Review: August 2018 This leaflet has been produced after an initial review of literature and where there is a lack of evidence, a consensus of expert opinion is agreed, correct at time of publication
+The Chartered Society of Physiotherapy is the professional, educational and trade union body for the UK's 50,000 chartered physiotherapists, physiotherapy students and associates https://apcp.csp.org.uk

 APCP